Global existence and scattering for quadratic NLS with potential in 3D: The series representation

 Note that there is an implicit summation in $j$ in the terms above. \\ By similar terms we mean the other boundary term, the terms obtained when the time derivative hits the $V$ factors or the $s$, as well as the bilinear part of the term obtained when it hits the profile.
 We will see in Section 7 that the method used to estimate \eqref{2R2} can be straightforwardly adapted to estimate all these better terms.
 For completeness we included the precise expressions of these terms in the appendix. \\ \\ The first term \eqref{2R2} is the main boundary term.
 It is similar to the term \eqref{R2} from the first expansion.
-The term \eqref{2R6} is the potential part of the term obtained when the time derivative hits the profile.
-It is similar to the term we started with (namely \eqref{I1}), the main difference being the extra $V$ factor on the left.
-To get the full expansion, we will keep integrating this term by parts in time. \\ \\ \underline{Case 2: $\vert k-k_2 \vert \leqslant 1$} \\ We start by integrating by parts in $\eta_2$ and obtain
+The term ${\mathcal{T}}_{k_1,k_2}^3$ is the potential part of the term obtained when the time derivative hits the profile.
+It is similar to the term we started with (namely ${\mathcal{T}}_{k_1}^2 $), the main difference being the extra $V$ factor on the left.
+To get the full series representation, we will expand this term further at the next stage, following a similar strategy. \\ \\ \underline{Case 2: $\vert k-k_2 \vert \leqslant 1$} \\ We start by integrating by parts in $\eta_2$ and obtain

 Here by similar terms we mean the term obtained when the $\eta_2$ derivative falls on the localization or on the kernel.
-They are written explicitely in the appendix. \\ Again, we will see that the method used to estimate \eqref{2R3} can be adapted to these easier terms. \\ Note also that \eqref{2R3} is similar to \eqref{R3}, the difference being that there is a $V$ factor on the left. \\ \\ Now, by analogy with the previous Subsection 4.1, we introduce a regularization of \eqref{2Rit} and then integrate by parts in time.
-We obtain, using \eqref{identite}:
+They are written explicitely in the appendix. \\ Again, we will see that the method used to estimate \eqref{2R3} can be adapted to these easier terms. \\ Note also that \eqref{2R3} is similar to \eqref{R3}, the difference being that there is a $V$ factor on the left. \\ \\ Now, by analogy with the previous Subsection 4.1, we introduce a regularization of ${\mathcal{T}}_{k_1,k_2}^{2'} $ and then integrate by parts in time.
+Using again the fact that